-Learn how to make cold foam (Starbucks copycat recipe!) at home with just one simple step and your days of a boring cup of coffee are behind you.
-This sweet cream cold foam recipe is creamy, slightly sweet, and OH-SO-DELICIOUS on it’s own but add one of the cold foam flavor ideas below to take it over-the-top.
-Pour the milk foam over your iced coffee for the best sweet, creamy, and cold coffee drink.
-I’d argue it’s better than the coffee shop. 😉 And next time, give my pumpkin cold foam a try!
+Your days of a boring up of coffee are behind you, because once you learn how to make cold foam, you might just want (it’s a Starbucks copycat recipe!).
+This cold foam recipe is creamy, slightly sweet, and OH-SO-DELICIOUS on it’s own but add one of the cold foam flavor ideas below to take it over-the-top.
+Pour the milk foam over your iced coffee for the best sweet flavor, creamy texture, and cold coffee drink.
+I’d argue it’s better than the coffee shop. 😉

 Estimated reading time: 7 minutes